Dynamic Link Widget Overview

 Hide if value is empty

 Toggle this option if you want this field to be hidden in case it is not filled.

 This drop-down menu works with the Source field.
 It allows specifying the source of the link.
 For example, let’s assume you choose “Permalink” in the Source field.
-Now if in the Context select you will choose the “Default object” option, the URL will lead to the page of the single item.
-And if you choose “Current User”, the URL will lead to the page of the user you are currently logged in.
+Now, if in the Context select you will choose the “Default object” option, the URL will lead to the page of the single item.
+And if you choose “Current User”, the URL will lead to the page of the user you are currently logged in to.